From a file list, to display the details for a file, click the file name.

 Each component object contains the component entities, hashed content, and Markdown content.

-A tables
+tables

-array for content that is in tables.
+array contains content that is in tables.

 For each table in the file, the tables